Cold dark matter protohalo structure around collapse: Lagrangian cosmological perturbation theory versus Vlasov simulations: Lagrangian Perturbation Theory

 The parameters $\epsilon_{i} < 0$ with $|\epsilon_x| \geq |\epsilon_y| \geq |\epsilon_z|$ quantify the linear amplitudes of the sine waves in each direction.
 The initial time, $t_{\rm ini}$, is chosen such that $D_+(t_{\rm ini})|\epsilon_{i}|\le 0.012 \ll1$, which makes the fastest growing mode approximation very accurate, as shown by STC18.
 In this framework, the dependence on $\epsilon_i$ of the dynamics is reduced to a function of the ratios $\epsilon_{\rm 2D} = \epsilon_{y}/\epsilon_{x}$ and $\bm{\epsilon}_{\rm 3D}=(\epsilon_{y}/\epsilon_{x}, \epsilon_{z}/\epsilon_{x})$, respectively for two and three sine waves initial conditions.
 These ratios will therefore be the quantities of relevance to define our initial conditions.
 In this setting, the initial density field, given by $\delta^{\rm ini} \simeq -\bm{\nabla}_{q}\cdot\bm{\Psi}^{\rm ini} = D_+(t_{\rm ini}) \sum_{\rm i}|\epsilon_{i}| \cos\left( 2\pi/L\,q_{i}\right)$, presents a small peak at the origin, and mass elements subsequently infall toward the central overdense region.
 With the proper choice of $\epsilon_i $, this initial overdensity can asymptotically match any peak of a smooth random Gaussian field \cite[see, e.g.,][]{1986ApJ...304...15B}, which actually makes the three sine waves initial conditions quite generic, hence providing many insights into the dynamics during the early stages of protohalo formation.

-Naturally, this very symmetrical set-up remains unrealistic, with a tidal environment restricted to periodic replica, but has the advantage of being a simple trigonometric polynomial, which considerably simplifies LPT calculations, as described below.
-Initial conditions expressed as trigonometric polynomials include fast Fourier transforms, so are in principle very general.
+Naturally, this very symmetrical set-up remains unrealistic, with a tidal environment restricted to periodic replica, but has the advantage of belonging to the family of linear superpositions of trigonometric functions, here simple sine functions, which considerably simplifies LPT calculations, as described below.
+Initial conditions that only involve linear superpositions of trigonometric functions include exact Fourier transforms, so are in principle very general.
 Furthermore, with only a few Fourier modes, one can theoretically account for more realistic initial conditions with proper tidal environments and mergers, while keeping the analytical description still very tractable.
 However, as far as we are concerned, applications beyond two or three sine waves are left for future work.